 1. How much water?

-Most full-size mountain bike backpacks can take a 3L bladder; however, even the larger packs from Osprey can only accept a 2.5L reservoir.
-Consider how long you're likely to be out and how much fluid you actually need, though.
-With the addition of bottles, do you need 5+ litres for a two-hour ride?
+Most full-size mountain bike backpacks can take a 3L bladder, however even the larger packs from Osprey can only accept a 2.5L reservoir.
+Consider how long you're likely to be out and how much fluid you actually need.
+With the addition of bottles, do you need 5+ liters for a two-hour ride?
 Probably not.

 2. Harness and protection